-The percentage of people with dental coverage slopes downward dramatically at age 65 after they retire and lose employer coverage.
+Despite those changes, Medicare still doesn’t cover most dental care.
+If you want coverage, you’ll need to find it somewhere else.
+The percentage of people with dental coverage drops dramatically at age 65 after they retire and lose dental insurance from their employers.

-Among adults ages 50 to 64, a little more than a quarter lack dental insurance, according to the University of Michigan National Poll on Healthy Aging, sponsored in part by AARP, that surveys about 2,000 people twice a year.
-When respondents reach 65 and beyond, Medicare age, the percentage of people without coverage increases to almost half, 47 percent.
+Among adults ages 50 to 64, a little more than a quarter lack dental insurance, according to the University of Michigan National Poll on Healthy Aging, which AARP sponsors in part.
+But among people ages 65 to 80 — who generally are covered by Medicare — 47 percent of those surveyed were without coverage.

 One in 5 older adults polled said they had delayed getting dental care or gone without it in the past two years.
 The majority said cost or lack of coverage played a role in that decision.

 “Older adults have complex oral health needs.
 And either they don’t get the care they need, or they face high out-of-pocket costs trying to get the care they need,” says senior policy analyst Meredith Freed with KFF’s program on Medicare policy.
 KFF used to be known as the Kaiser Family Foundation.

 A private Medicare Advantage plan or stand-alone dental policy may cover some dental needs, but details vary.
 Some plans will pay only half the cost for extractions, fillings, root canals and major procedures.

 The good news is you have options and ways to help you cover the costs.